 One minute, you’re on cloud nine.
 Puffing clouds and enjoying your favorite e-juice, wondering how it could ever get any better.
 Then all of a sudden, the magic is gone.
 You take a huge rip, and it burns your throat and tastes terrible!
-The good news is that vaping isn’t supposed to be this way…
+The good news is that vaping doesn’t have to be this way.

 Burnt hits are one of the worst things a vaper can experience.
 It can ruin your day, and even worse, turn off a lot of people to vaping.
 Fortunately these nasty hits can be avoided.

 Let’s examine some of the major causes of burnt hits and how you can prevent them…